2011 Dubai Tennis Championships

 The 2011 Dubai Tennis Championships (also known as the 2011 Dubai Duty Free Tennis Championships for sponsorship reasons) was a 500 Series event on the 2011 ATP World Tour and a Premier 5 event on the 2011 WTA Tour.
 Both of the events took place at the Aviation Club Tennis Centre in Dubai, United Arab Emirates.
-The women's tournament took place from February 14 to February 20, 2011, while the men's tournament took place from February 21 to February 27, 2011.
+The women's tournament took place from February 14 to February 20, 2011, while the men's tournament took place from 21 February until 27 February 2011.
+Novak Djokovic and Caroline Wozniacki won the singles titles.